jsdelivr/globalping-probe/README.md

 - You can run only 1 probe per IP address
 - We will disconnect probes that we can't reliably resolve to a physical location
+- We block probes from IPs associated with annonymous proxies, Tor and VPN services.

 ## Security